Anri Alimont

 Keywords & TropesIshgardian + Sellsword + Complicated + Dutiful + Composed + Chaotic GoodComically Serious + Socially Awkward Hero + Bruiser with a Soft CenterBadass Normal + Pragmatic Hero + Sugar-and-Ice Personality

-Approaches & StylePlanned RP + Walk-Ups (OOC /t first!) + Light RPCharacter-Driven + 3rd Person + Long-Term
+Approaches & StylePlanned RP + World RP + Quicksand RP + Venue RPCharacter-Driven + 3rd Person + Long-Term

-Themes & InfoAdventuring + Foil Characters + Serious & MatureTimezone: EU + Discord & Mare if we have RP plans!
+Themes & InfoAdventuring + Foil Characters + Serious & MatureTimezone: EU + Discord available if we have plans!

 Past